Tips for Planning Programs for Teachers and K-12 Students

 - Determine the audience for your program; will this professional development program be relevant for educators of specific content areas?
 Take some time to think about the type and minimum amount of knowledge that is required to understand the content that will be presented in your session.

 - What will be the length of the session?
-On weekends we tend to have success with three hour programs that are held from 9-12.
-If you have a longer program it is best to provide a meal because it may be difficult for participants to find options for purchasing food.
-Full-day and multiple-day programs are also an option.
+On weekends we tend to have success with three hour programs that are held from 9 am-noon.
+If you have a longer program it is best to provide a meal because it may be difficult for participants to find options for purchasing food on the weekend.
+Full-day and multiple-day programs [several days in the summer or multiple Saturdays are also an option].
+Programs that are held after school during the academic year can be difficult to fill as people are concerned about getting to Oakland during rush hour.

 - How will you assess the impact of the program on the participants?
 When using grant funds for educational outreach purposes, the funder will ask if the program has made a difference in the lives of the people who attended.
 How will you know that the goals have been achieved?
 Think about the format of a pre- and post-program survey or assessment that can help you to answer this question.
 For content knowledge, you may want to have selected response items.
 To learn how people intend to integrate the new knowledge or skills that they have acquired into their classroom teaching, use an open ended question.
 The responses will help you to understand how teachers of different subjects and grade levels can motivate students to consider choosing your field of study for their postsecondary experiences.
 Information that you acquire through the open ended questions can be integrated into future offerings of your professional development program to help other teachers think about the ways that they can improve classroom activities following your session.